In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-When it comes to the Impressionist movement in art, there are many recognizable names: Manet, Monet, Degas, Pissarro, to name a few.
-(Take a look at this article for a longer list!)
-Within that line-up, there are only a few women; and even fewer deemed ‘great’ by the world’s standards.
-Female artists such as Cassatt and Morisot may ring a bell.
+While Eva Gonzalès’ privileged upbringing and supportive family gave her the opportunities to grow in her artistic abilities and broaden her social circle, she was still a woman in a male-dominated world.
+When it comes to the Impressionist movement in art, there are many recognizable names: Manet, Monet, Degas, and Pissarro, to name a few.
+Within that line-up, there are only a few women; and even fewer are deemed “great” by the world’s standards.
+Female artists such as Mary Cassatt and Berthe Morisot may ring a bell.
 But what of other female artists who painted and lived in the same social circle as the above artists but of much is not known?
-One such artist, Eva Gonzalès, proves that art was not just a man’s world.
+One such artist, Eva Gonzalès, proves that art world was not just a man’s world.

-“To be a woman artist in the nineteenth century was to be on the margins of culture but also at its center.”
+To be a woman artist in the 19th century was to be on the margins of culture but also at its center.

 She exhibited with the help of Manet and also showed alongside him; art historians believe she never gained the trajectory of other similar artists because she was often in Manet’s shadow.